 should be examined for possible correction, rather than systematically deleted.

-with the original source, all to see if the data are accurate or error has been introduced.
+Note: By "examine" we mean you can check the original forms, compare data items with each other for consistency, and/or follow-up with the original source, all to see if the data are accurate or error has been introduced.

 - Editing is a final inspection-correction method.
 It is almost always necessary, but data quality is better achieved much earlier in the process through clarity of definitions, forms design, data collection procedures, etc.